FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 ##### Combining CSS Classes

-Let’ssay we have an article which contains ads, and we do not want to have those ads retrieved by FreshRSS.
+Let’s say we have an article which contains ads, and we do not want to have those ads retrieved by FreshRSS.
 Example HTML:

 ```html
 <div id="article">